In another of our series about Study in Style graduates please meet Victoria Lochhead – Personal Stylist, Author and Queen of second hand style!

 This service is now fully subscribed!

-This year, I wrote a book called “In the Jumble” (www.inthejumble.co.uk) – all about the joys of finding, buying and wearing second hand clothes.
+This year, I wrote a book called “In the Jumble” (Click here to find out more) – all about the joys of finding, buying and wearing second hand clothes.
 It’s a fun read, but also shares tips, ideas and suggestions on how to build a useful, practical and beautiful wardrobe by shopping in this way.
 I’m so delighted about it, and I hope that it encourages more people to try their hand at finding treasures in their local charity shops.
-Launching on November 5th 2016, it will be available on Amazon.

 I can honestly say that I’ve never looked back from my decision to become a stylist, and that through meeting Gail and training with her, my life has completely changed.
 Lucky me, I get to help other people re-discover joy in their wardrobe and find more confidence in themselves every day.